deepakgudla/Go-Hub/Fundamentals/README.md

 [pointers.go](https://github.com/deepakgudla/golang/blob/main/Fundamentals/pointers.go)

-- type of data that refers to or points to the location in memory of a value
+- Type of data that refers to or points to the location in memory of a value
-- go has several reference types including
+- Go has several reference types including

   - pointers
   - slices